 I once shared in this blog how I encouraged my three children to speak in Tagalog, our native language.
 I do not have anything against those fellow Filipinos who cannot speak our language, in fact, I have friends who live in other countries and have children who cannot understand or speak Tagalog.
 I also know children who live in the Philippines but cannot even speak the language.
 It may be hard to believe but I guess this is because there are certain demographics in the Philippines (mostly in Manila) where children were raised to speak English as if it is their first language, hence their brain are trained to think and speak in English.

 I totally respect those parents who chose to let their kids use English as their first language, for sure they have their own reasons.
-But, I will not lie in saying that I feel disappointed every time I encounter Filipino children especially here in Winnipeg who do not speak or understand even a single Filipino word, most especially if they were born in the Philippines.
+But, I will not lie in saying that I feel disappointed every time I encounter Filipino children who do not speak or understand even a single Filipino word, most especially if they were born in the Philippines.

 My children cannot fluently speak Tagalog, but I am proud to say that if you talk to them in Tagalog, they will understand you and they can converse in Tagalog, they know how to use “po” and “opo.”
 We do not practice our Tagalog Thursday anymore, because we talk to them in Tagalog every day of the week.
-They watch Filipino series with me every night, we even watch their favorite Filipino celebrities’ movies that are shown here in Winnipeg, lately they had a chance to video chat their their Lolos (grandfathers) and Lolas (grandmothers) and they are able to carry out a conversation with them in Tagalog.
-Though, they normally talk to each other in English, my husband and I always make sure that whenever we speak to them, we speak to them using our mother tongue and require them to answer in Tagalog as well.
-In that case, they can practice speaking the language often.
+They watch Filipino series with me every night, we also watch their favorite Filipino celebrities’ movies that are shown here in Winnipeg, lately they have been talking to their their Lolos (grandfathers) and Lolas (grandmothers) through video chat and they are able to carry out a conversation with them in Tagalog.
+Though, they normally talk to each other in English, my husband and I always make sure that whenever we speak to them, we speak to them using our mother tongue and we require them to answer in Tagalog as well.
+In that way, they can practice speaking the language often.

 Just recently, I met someone who has been living here in Canada for more than 20 years, she was in her grade school when her family moved to Winnipeg.
 She could speak and understand Filipino because according to her they speak Filipino at home.
 She has 2 kids who are both teens, both her children cannot speak nor understand Filipino.
 According to her, she and her husband do not see the necessity for their kids to learn the language.
 They for sure have no plans of going back to the Philippines and they rarely visit, they feel that there’s no use for their children to learn Tagalog.

-There are researches that suggest that bilinguals are smarter, accordingly, they are better at problem solving, and they have better memories and are more skilled at multi-tasking, who would not want that for their children?
+There are researches that suggest that bilinguals are smarter, accordingly, they are better at problem solving, they have better memories and are more skilled at multi-tasking.
+Who would not want that for their children?
 My 3 children are all enrolled in a French immersion school, that being said, I can claim that they not only speak in English and Tagalog, they are also learning to speak French.
-But raising multilingual kids is not my only reason for making my children speak in Tagalog, it’s not just all about them becoming smart or successful, but it is more on letting them understand where their Dad and I came from.
+But raising multilingual kids is not my only reason for making my children speak in Tagalog, it’s not just about them becoming smart or successful, but it is more on letting them understand where their father and I came from.

-I will not deny that I feel proud whenever someone praises my kids for speaking our mother language and looks at me with awe, I tell them that I have reasons for doing such.
+I will not deny that I feel proud whenever someone praises my kids for knowing how to speak Tagalog, whenever they look at me with awe, I smile at them and tell them that I have reasons for doing such.
 That is true, I have my reasons for encouraging my children to speak in Tagalog, I want to share them in this article:

 I want my kids to always remember that they are Filipinos.
 There’s no other best way to remind my children that despite becoming naturalized Canadians, they will always be Filipinos at heart and they will remain “Pinoys” forever.
 As I have mentioned in my Encouraging my Kids to Speak in Filipino post, my intention in making my children learn our native language is to teach them to love our home country and everything about it.
 By speaking the language, I want them to still remember that they should always be proud that they are Filipinos, because that is what we really are.
 I always tell them that leaving the Philippines for Canada doesn’t mean that we have turned our back from our home country, I am and will always be proud that I am a Filipino and I want my 3 children to also take pride that they were born by Filipino parents.